 The U.S. Environmental Protection Agency defines a brownfields as "real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."
-Brownfields are often former industrial or commercial properties.
+Brownfields are often, but not always, former industrial or commercial properties.

-According to New Hampshire Department of Environmental Services data shown in the table below, the UVLSRPC Region is home to more than 1,100 identified brownfields remedial sites.
-Within the region, Claremont, Hanover, Lebanon, and Newport are home to higher concentrations of brownfields remedial sites.
+According to New Hampshire Department of Environmental Services (NHDES) data shown in the table below, the UVLSRPC Region is home to more than 1,100 identified remedial sites.
+Within the region, Claremont, Hanover, Lebanon, and Newport are home to higher concentrations of brownfields sites.
+These sites include those that were known to be contaminated, or have the potential to be contaminated based on the past or present use of the site.
+Every community in the Upper Valley Lake Sunapee region is home to at least one NHDES-designated remedial site.